bikeshaving/crank/website/guides/06-lifecycles.md

 Note that you can’t catch or recover from errors thrown from within the generator themselves, the yield operator only throws errors which were thrown in the course of rendering child elements.

-### Accessing rendered values
+## Accessing rendered values
 Sometimes, the declarative rendering of DOM nodes is not enough, and you’ll want to access the actual DOM nodes you’ve rendered, to make measurements or call imperative methods like `el.focus()`, for instance.
-To facilitate this, Crank will pass rendered DOM nodes back into the generator using the `next` method, so `yield` expressions can be read and assigned to access the actual renkdered DOM nodes.
+To facilitate this, Crank will pass rendered DOM nodes back into the generator using the `next` method, so `yield` expressions can be read and assigned to access the actual rendered DOM nodes.

 ```jsx
 async function *MyInput(props) {